-How to get your Mac to speak any selected text
+3 built-in ways to get your Mac speak any selected text

-In this tutorial, we will share how you can get your Mac to speak selected text back to you, turning your computer into a personal reader that can help you absorb information more effectively, and even assist those with visual impairments.
+Get your Mac to speak selected text back to you, turning your computer into a personal reader that can help you absorb information more effectively, and even assist if you have visual impairments.

 Speaker icon over a MacBook